atlascope/hips-viewer/README.md

 ### Initial Setup

-1. To prepare the web client, install its requirements with `cd atlascope_vue && npm i`.
+1. To prepare the web client, install its requirements with `cd hips_viewer && npm i`.
 2. Run the docker containers with `docker compose up`.
 Be sure to check that containers were able to start and stay running successfully before continuing.
 3. While the containers are up, run the following commands in a separate terminal to prepare the database: